arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

   predicate and the parsed code block.

-Yes, I skated over parsing the empty spaces and the indentation, but I hope you get the idea: you can use combinators like `between` and `andThen` to *describe* your syntax and to get back a new parser, without being distracted by the unconsumed input and the error handling.
+I skated over parsing the empty spaces and the indentation, but I hope you get the idea: you can use combinators like `between` and `andThen` to *describe* your syntax and to get back a new parser, without being distracted by the unconsumed input and the error handling.
 In particular, notice the arguments we are passing these `between` and `andThen` functions: they are by themselves parsers.
-We are actually building a new parser combining other parsers in a descriptive way.
+You are actually building a new parser combining other parsers in a descriptive way.

 ## Operators for building parsing-combining expressions